Jack Kingston: Washington work week

 Regarding the extension of the House work week from 3 days to 5 in 2006, Kingston commented, "Keeping us up here eats away at families.
 Marriages suffer.
-The Democrats could care less [sic] about families – that's what this says."
+The Democrats could care less about families – that's what this says."
 He added, "Time away from Washington is just as important to being an effective member of Congress as time spent in the Capitol.
 When I'm here, people call me Mr. Congressman.
 When I'm home, people call me 'Jack, you stupid SOB, why did you vote that way?'
 It keeps me grounded."

 School Lunch Program

 In an address to the Jackson County Republican Party, on December 14, 2013, Kingston, who is on the House Agricultural Committee, which oversees the federal school lunch program for the underprivileged, commented that it may be beneficial for students to "...sweep the floor in the cafeteria" to promote a work ethic and "instill in them that there is, in fact, no such thing as a free lunch."

-Kingston has said he was not “allegedly” advocating that poor children be singled out but rather that all children should perform chores to learn work ethic but emphasised those students specifically that were getting free lunches as the ones that should be working.
+Kingston has said he was not "allegedly" advocating that poor children be singled out but rather that all children should perform chores to learn work ethic but emphasised those students specifically that were getting free lunches as the ones that should be working.
 "This is not targeted to any one group.
 It would be very helpful for kids in any socio-economic group to do chores and learn the work ethic.
 Those kids aren't there because of any fault of their own and I never suggested that they were," Kingston said on CNN.